Summer 2022 - My waitlists are FULL. Third-party kittens are available.

 The downside is that you may not know the extent of your kitten's coloring, spots, patterns, or eye color as it takes weeks for these things to develop.
 However, you can look at our previous litters for an idea (see below).

-While it is common for kittens to go home as early as 8 weeks, such as, say, a shelter kitten, you will find that most Sphynx breeders hold them at a range of 10-16 weeks, with 10 being on the very young end, and 12-14 being the average.
-The reasons for this vary and are not an exact science, but be sure that we are thinking of the kittens' development, which is most important.
+While it is common for common kittens to go home as early as 8-10 weeks, such as, say, a shelter kitten, you will find that most Sphynx breeders hold them at a range of 12-16 weeks, with 12 being on the very young end..
+The reasons for this vary, but Sphynxes overall are much smaller and more sensitive at these ages than other cats.
+Be sure that we are thinking of the kittens' development, which is most important.
 True, when a kitten is 8 weeks old, he will most likely survive and thrive.
 However, the longer the kitten stays with mom and his littermates, the better chance at developing the proper temperament and behaviors you would want in a cat.
 This is my opinion and is something I have adjusted to over reading others' opinions from experience.

 We do it a bit differently and on a individual kitten basis.
 Our vet has the last word on which kitten can go home and when.
-For example, if Kitten A is 12 weeks old, weighs enough, happy, social, and healthy, he MAY be OK to go home, but it would be best to wait.
+For example, if Kitten A is 12 weeks old, weighs enough, happy, social, and healthy, he MAY be OK to go home.
 If Kitten A needs more time with mom, he will stay for as long as needed!
 Please be patient; we definitely want to do what is best for each kitten as an individual instead of lumping them all together to a specific date!
-Again, please expect 12 weeks but be prepared for longer.
+Again, please expect at least 12 weeks but be prepared for longer.
 Scheduling conflicts for pick up should be discussed well in-advance.

 Update - 02/08/2021: